 Pick an island, any island – Denmark has plenty.
 Popular ones for summer holidays are Samsø, Anholt, Læsø and Ærø.
-And don’t forget Funen in the middle.
-We loved Fanø which is a great jumping off point for the archipelago of islands that litter Fyn’s southern shore.
+And don’t forget Funen, Denmark’s island region in the middle.
+We loved Helnæs and Faaborg – which is a great jumping-off point for the archipelago of islands that litter Fyn’s southern shore.
 Look for spots on Æro or around Helnæs.

 But the best place, I now believe, is Bornholm.
 An island off the coast of southern Sweden, Bornholm is a beautiful Danish microcosm of cozy.
 There are so many opportunities to discover summer house hygge here.

 You can find listings via Airbnb, but you’ll be missing so many potential spots.
 Every local tourist board has links to summer houses for rent in their region.
 The following booking sites have the largest selections across the country and can help you find that special place to bring your people together and create those hygge memories.

 Dansommer has one of the largest online collections of summer houses in Denmark.
 Here you can search for houses based on your specific needs, wants, and desires.
 I love that you can filter for homes that are energy efficient and by their distance to the water.